balzack/databag/doc/backlog.md

-(note: this backlong is left unprioritiezed)
+(note: this backlog is left unprioritiezed)

-# Features
+# Backlog

 **Browser Notifications:** firefox and chrome push notifications for contact updates and communication events